hashimoton/colorz/README.rst

 Don't define constant in your function
 ----------------------------------------

-Otherwise you will get lots of Ruby errors.
+Otherwise you will see a flood of warnings "warning: already initialized constant..."

 =============